Oxsomi/core3/docs/OxC3_tool.md

 ### Includes

-The `-shader-compile-mode includes` will turn the .hlsl into an include tree and can be used to determine the heaviest include dependencies.
+The `-shader-compile-mode includes` will turn the .hlsl into an include list and can be used to determine the heaviest include dependencies.
 Each include will have their own counter and either a file or a folder can be used to determine how many times an include is referenced by other includes or source files.

 `OxC3 compile shaders -format HLSL -shader-output-mode spv -shader-compile-mode includes -input a.hlsl -output a.preprocessed.hlsl`